-Generator 1601.3701 is a three-phase synchronous electric machine with electromagnetic excitation and built-in silicon diode rectifier
+Generator 1601.3701 – three-phase synchronous electric machine with electromagnetic excitation and built-in rectifier using silicon diodes

 The generator is installed on cars with a ZMZ-402 engine.

-The generator rotor is driven from the engine crankshaft pulley by a V-belt.
+The generator rotor is driven by a V-belt from the engine crankshaft pulley.

-The stator and generator covers are held together with four screws.
+The stator and generator covers are secured with four screws.

 The rotor shaft rotates in ball bearings installed in the covers.

-The bearings are lubricated for the entire life of the generator.
+The bearings are lubricated for the entire service life of the generator.

 The rear bearing is pressed onto the rotor shaft and is pressed by the rear cover through a plastic sleeve.

-The front bearing is mounted on the inside of the front cover and secured with a washer and four screws.
+The front bearing is installed on the inside of the front cover and is secured with a washer and four screws.

-In the stator of the generator, there are two three-phase windings made according to the "star" scheme and connected in parallel to each other.
+The generator stator has two three-phase windings, made in a star configuration and connected in parallel to each other.

 They are pressed into two horseshoe-shaped aluminum holder plates.

-The plates are combined into a rectifier unit, fixed inside the back cover of the generator.
+The plates are combined into a rectifier unit mounted inside the back cover of the generator.

-The excitation windings of the generator are located on the rotor.
+The generator excitation windings are located on the rotor.

 The winding leads are soldered to two copper slip rings on the rotor shaft.